koengr/QCforBusiness/_part1/chapter_3.md

 I like this analogy because it indicates that some problems can profit greatly from a quantum computer, whereas many won’t: you would not want to travel by hovercraft from Amsterdam to Berlin.
-For this reason, we don’t expect that classical computers will be ‘replaced’ any time soon: instead, different types of processors (CPUs, GPUs, quantum computers) are expected to co-exist.
+For this reason, we don’t expect that classical computers will be ‘replaced’ any time soon.
+Instead, different types of processors (CPUs, GPUs, quantum computers) are expected to co-exist.
 GPU and Quantum Processing Units (QPUs) are special-purpose devices, meant to only do tricks that they happen to be good at.

-In the analogy with the Strait of Gibraltar, the precise ‘route’ that you travel is the **algorithm. **More precisely, an algorithm is a step-by-step list of instructions that describes how a computational problem should be solved.
+In the analogy with the Strait of Gibraltar, the precise route that you travel denotes the chosen **algorithm**.
+An algorithm is a step-by-step list of instructions that describes how a computational problem should be solved.
 The ‘steps’* *here should be sufficiently simple so that it is completely unambiguously how to do them.
-Examples include operations such as adding, multiplying, or comparing two numbers.
+They could be operations such as adding, multiplying, or comparing two numbers.
 Needless the say, the fewer steps the algorithm requires, the better.

 By exploiting quantum mechanics, a quantum computer introduces new basic steps (like crossing the sea) that are impossible to perform on a classical computer.
-In the previous chapter, we saw specific quantum logic gates.
-Using these building blocks, we can formulate **quantum** algorithms that might take fewer steps than the best classical algorithm ever could!
+For example, the previous chapter introduced quantum logic gates that generalise operations like AND and OR.
+Using these building blocks, we can formulate quantum algorithms that might take fewer steps than the best classical algorithm ever could!

+A recurring theme in this book is the search for quantum algorithms with a significant advantage over their classical counterparts.
+This turns out to be more challenging than it seems at first sight: the algorithm must have a significant advantage to compensate for the ‘slowness’ of the quantum computer, and the number of algorithms that accomplish this is still quite small.
+We might go as far as to say that, even if we had a large-scale quantum computer today, its value would be limited.
+For this reason, the ongoing development of novel algorithms is incredibly important.

 ### From algorithm to software